LukevLuijn/robox/robox_control_ui/README.md

 This page contains the software application for the ROBOX project.
 The software application uses the libraries wxWidgets & boost.

-The messaging protocol used in this project can be found [here](https://github.com/LukevLuijn/robox_docs/blob/main/protocol/protocol_description.pdf).

-The Interface description can be found [here]()

-For the full documentation go to [this page](https://github.com/LukevLuijn/robox_docs).
-All documentation is written in dutch.

 ## Installation instructions

 ```bash